mlcommons/GaNDLF/docs/faq.md

 Please see https://mlcommons.github.io/GaNDLF/usage/#federating-your-model-evaluation-using-medperf.

-### I was using GaNDLF version `0.0.19` or earlier, and now I am facing issues.
+### I was using GaNDLF version `0.0.19` or earlier, and I am facing issues after updating to `0.0.20` or later.
 What should I do?

 Please read the [migration guide](https://mlcommons.github.io/GaNDLF/migration_guide) to understand the changes that have been made to GaNDLF.
 If you have any questions, please feel free to [post a support request](https://github.com/mlcommons/GaNDLF/issues/new?assignees=&labels=&template=--questions-help-support.md&title=).